-The Centre for Child Nutrition & Health (CCNH) is an international leader in improving the health of children.
+The Joannah & Brian Lawson Centre for Child Nutrition (Lawson Centre) is an international leader in improving the health of children.

-The five inter-related priorities that are the focus of the Centre’s strategic direction are:
+The five inter-related priorities that are the focus of the Lawson Centre’s strategic direction are:

 - Developing the Best Talent

 Our major objective is to facilitate research that significantly improves the food environment and quality of diet of Canadian children.
 We support the Ontario government in its ambitious goal of reducing the prevalence of excess weight and obesity in Ontarian children from 30 to 10 per cent within 10 years.

 Our vision is to help families live healthier and longer lives.

 To achieve our vision, we plan to: